sambown781/bravo-kernel.github.io/source/_posts/2015-04-23-how-to-add-jwt-authentication-to-a-cakephp-3-rest-api.md

 + pasting your token in the ``Encoded`` field
 + replacing the secret value with the ``Salt`` value found in your ``config/app.php``

-If things went well you should be rewarded with a **green** success message and matching user id similar to:
+If things went well you should see a **green** success message along with the user id and JWT exp claim as stored in the token:

 <br />